 Newport Bay

 San Diego Creek flows into Upper Newport Bay.
 The bay is a unique area containing a fragile coastal ecosystem that is designated as a State Ecological Reserve.
 Newport Bay is divided into two distinct areas.
-The 750-acre Upper Baybegins at the Pacific Coast Highway Bridge and extends five miles inland.
+The 750-acre Upper Bay begins at the Pacific Coast Highway Bridge and extends five miles inland.
 The Lower Bay encompasses the area below the bridge and includes the Rhine Channel; it is separated from the ocean by Balboa Peninsula.

 Upper Newport Bay (CCA No. 69)